 4. Use Frustration to Interrupt Your Daily Affairs

-We all have been there: frustrated beyond belief, paralyzed, and perplexed by our given reality, maybe unable to move forward.
+We all have been there: frustrated beyond belief, paralyzed, perplexed by our given reality, and unable to move forward.

 Frustration can be an overwhelming emotion.

-It can make you cry out loud, stomp your foot like a two-year-old.
+It can make you cry out loud, and stomp your foot like a two-year-old.